 I have spent a lot of time in my life on mountain bike trails and endless dirt roads.
-In that time I've blown through hundreds of pairs of gloves.
-For most of that time as a mountain biker I have worn half-finger gloves, but over the last couple of years I have become a convert to the primary evolution in mountain bike gloves, full-fingered non-padded gloves.
+In that time I've worn out hundreds of pairs of gloves.
+For most of that time as a mountain biker I have worn half-finger gloves, but over the last few years I have become a convert to the primary evolution in mountain bike gloves, full-fingered non-padded gloves.
 But as a user of padded gloves for most of my biking life, I certainly can understand all the personal preferences that make many cyclist prefer them.

 So when I began the process of designing mountain bike gloves I used the same fundamental philosophy that I use for designing ski gloves: make a glove that works best on most days.
-That starts with determining the most important essentials, focus on those essential variables in order to make them as good as possible and forget all the bells and whistles.
+That starts with determining the most important essentials and focus on those essential variables in order to make them as good as possible.
+Forget all the bells and whistles.

 What are the essential design variables of a mountain bike glove for most days?

-2) Grip.
-The most important variable that increases grip is optimum fit (see above) .
-To make best-possible-grip on a glove that must also be durable, we use soft synthetic leather and add silicone strips to the middle and index finger and our signature "FTP" on the palm.
+2) Grip- The most important variable that increases grip is optimum fit (see above) .
+To make best-possible-grip on a glove that must also be durable, we use soft synthetic leather and add silicone strips to the middle and index finger and our signature silicone snowflake on the palm.